tosolevsky/media.analyst/README.md

    ```bash
    pip install -r requirements.txt
    ```
 3. Create a `.env` file or export the required environment variables.
 When running in production you need `SERVICE_ACCOUNT_JSON` for Firebase credentials.
-You can set `JWT_SECRET_KEY` to override the default JWT signing key (`supersecretjwtkey`).
 4. Start the API server:
    ```bash
    uvicorn app.main:app --reload